DavisBurton/17LandsCardRank/README.md

 # 17LandsCardRank

-Adds a rank column to the 17lands card data page.
+Unofficial user script that adds a rank column to the 17lands card data page.
+Not affiliated with 17lands in any way.

 ## Requirements